THE FABULOUS RUTLAND WEEKEND TELEVISION EPISODE GUIDE

 former Beatle, the genuine article, walks out and begins to play.
 There

-is a very long intro, and
+is a very long intro,

 the suspense builds.
 Then he begins to sing: "Ohhh I'd like to be a